Saturday, May 23, 2026

 Food safety represents the most critical component of your restaurant training program.
 The World Health Organization (WHO) states that unsafe food can cost restaurants about $110 billion annually in productivity and medical expenses.
 How can you prevent such a loss?

-Temperature monitoring involves understanding danger zones, proper storage methods, and documentation requirements.
+Temperature monitoring includes understanding dangerous zones, storage practices, and documentation procedures.

 Developing Comprehensive Training Checklists